 Many today wonder what Christian nationalism is and if it’s truly Christian.
-While it is a rather amorphous movement, it’s fair to say that Christian nationalism in America is a cultural framework and political ideology that shape attitudes and behavior with five basic tenets:
+While Christian nationalism in America is a rather amorphous movement, it’s fair to say that it’s a political ideology with these five basic tenets:

 These tenets are plainly built on a false narrative, one we must correct.
 “Everyone is entitled to their own opinion,” says Senator Daniel Moynihan, “but not their own facts.”
-And the fact is that the American Constitution doesn’t mention God, Jesus, Christianity, the Bible, or the Ten Commandments.
-While many of America’s founders were Christians who wanted their religion to be a stabilizing factor in the nation, there was never any agreement on the part of the founders to make America a Christian nation.
-And Thomas Jefferson and James Madison, two of the key founding fathers, were deists strongly committed to the separation of church and state.
-They specifically ensured that America had no state religion.
+And the fact is that the American Constitution doesn’t mention God, Jesus, the Bible, the Ten Commandments, or Christianity.
+America’s founders never made America a Christian nation, though many of them were Christians who wanted their religion to be a stabilizing factor in the nation.
+Thomas Jefferson and James Madison, two key founding fathers, were deists strongly committed to the separation of church and state.
+They made sure that America had no state religion, though some others were unhappy with the separation of church and state and though many whites used Christian nationalism to justify the enslavement of millions of Africans.

-Glad to exploit their support to remain in power, President Donald Trump elicited the blessing of Christian nationalists.
-Despite his depraved lifestyle, he was and remains willing to say anything to tickle their ears—for example, “We are Americans, and Americans kneel to God and God alone.”[4]
-While Vice President Pence lives a very different life from that of Donald Trump, Pence did all he could to cement President Trump’s connection with Christian nationalists.
-As a result, many leaders of the independent Pentecostal tradition prophesied that Trump would be re-elected in 2020.[5].
+President Donald Trump has heavily relied on Christian nationalist support.
+Despite his depraved lifestyle, he is willing to say what he must to tickle Christian nationalist ears—for example, “We are Americans, and Americans kneel to God and God alone.”[4]
+While Mike Pence had a very different lifestyle from that of Donald Trump, Pence did all he could to cement President Trump’s connection with Christian nationalists.
+This connection led many leaders of the independent Pentecostal tradition to prophesy that Trump would be re-elected in 2020.[5].
 In the weeks leading up to the January 6 riot, Christian nationalist and Donald Trump’s one-time security adviser Michael Flynn worked tirelessly to make the insurrection a success.[6]
-Christian nationalists played a significant role in the breaching of the US Capitol, and they play an increasingly key role in Republican politics, arguing that white Christians are being persecuted and must take their country back.
+Christian nationalists played a significant role in the breaching of the US Capitol, and they continue to play a key role in Republican politics, arguing that white Christians are under attack and must take their country back.

 Despite white Christian nationalists’ insistence to the contrary, their militant commitment to an idealized white version of America’s founding narrative distorts the Gospel beyond recognition.
 They ultimately worship political power and are prepared to use any means necessary to achieve their goals.
 Those means include such things as

-- Marginalizing Black, Brown, and other non-white minorities especially by suppressing their right to vote
+• Marginalizing Black, Brown, and Indigenous minorities especially by suppressing their right to vote

-- Using extreme and violent rhetoric to stoke hostility toward anyone resisting their agenda
+• Using extreme and violent rhetoric to stoke hostility toward anyone threatening their agenda

 Many non-Christians struggle to understand how America’s evangelical Christians can be so strongly committed to Donald Trump, a man now convicted of both fraud and sexual abuse.
 The sad fact is that most of the evangelicals who voted to return Trump to the Oval Office worship the same idol he does: political power at any cost.
 They’re in such agreement with him there that they’re willing to reinterpret any biblical teaching necessary to make their marriage of convenience with the former president work.
-And they don’t see that, by promoting violence as a means of taking power, Trump put them on the same path Hitler put Germany’s Christians on in the 1930s.
+They’re blind to the fact that, by promoting violence as a means of taking power, Trump put them on the same path Hitler put German Christians on in the 1930s.

-But Jesus calls us to stand up to hate.
+Jesus calls us to stand up to hate.
 He said those who don’t do what he commands us to do will come to him on the judgment day, crying, “Master, Master, we prophesied in your name, didn’t we?
 We cast out demons in your name!
 We performed lots of powerful deeds in your name!”
 But because they paid only lip service to his teachings, he’ll reply, “I never knew you!
-Go away from me, you evildoers.”
-(Mt.
-7:22-24)
+Go away from me, you evildoers” (Mt.
+7:22-24).
+I fear this will be the fate of many American evangelicals whose support for Donald Trump pulls them into the orbit of white Christian nationalism.

 As a Canadian, I experienced militant white Christian nationalism firsthand while attending college in the United States.
-Ironically, I’m encountering it again now in Canada as evangelicals swept along by American Christian nationalist rhetoric do their best to transpose into a Canadian version of Christian nationalism.
+Ironically, I’m encountering it again now in Canada as evangelicals swept along by American Christian nationalist rhetoric do their best to transpose it into a Canadian version of Christian nationalism.
 Christian nationalists in Canada have been very active in protesting the government’s COVID mandates.
-Some protesters in the convoy protest that paralyzed Ottawa’s Parliament Hill and Windsor’s Ambassador Bridge, Canada’s main trade route to America, were Christian nationalists.
-Those sieges were also partly funded by American Christian nationalists.[7]
+Some protesters in the convoy protest that paralyzed Ottawa’s Parliament Hill and Windsor’s Ambassador Bridge, Canada’s biggest trade route to America, were Christian nationalists.
+Those sieges were also partly funded by Christian nationalists in America.[7]

 Canadians, however, have no more biblical basis than Americans for viewing their nation as especially appointed by God to fulfill his purposes.
 And historically speaking, Canada has an even shakier claim to being a Christian nation than America does.